AAFC-Cloud/piing/README.md

 - Full HTTP request/response cycle
 - Includes all network, TLS, HTTP, and server processing overhead
 - Useful for testing complete application stack

+## Copyright

+Copyright belongs to © His Majesty the King in Right of Canada, as represented by the Minister of Agriculture and Agri-Food, 2025.